namecheap/ilc/CONTRIBUTING.md

 To make sure that all ILC components play well together we use E2E tests.
 We use our Demo applications as test micro frontends so it also gives us ability to make sure that we don't break backward compatibility.

+In order to run tests:

+* Build ILC & Registry by running `npm run build`
-In order to run tests - change your current directory to `./e2e` and launch one of the following commands:
+* Change your current directory to `./e2e`
+* Launch one of the following commands:
     * Default mode: `npm start`
     * Verbose mode: `npm run start:verbose`
     * Verbose mode with Browser UI visible: `npm run start:verbose:ui`